finom/vovk/README.md

 - Should it be a monorepo or 2 different repositories?
   - Monorepo is harder to manage and deploy.
   - Two repos are harder to synchronize (if deployed back-end code and front-end code compatible to each other at this moment of time?).
 - Both applications require to be run on their own port and we need to deploy them to 2 different servers.
+Multiply that by the numbers of environments (the most common are: dev, staging, prod) and you'll need to handle too many servers.

 It would be nice if we could: